cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/trollinstallermdc.md

 - The Tips app installed to your device
 - The latest version of [Sideloadly](https://sideloadly.io/)
 - The latest version of [iTunes](https://www.apple.com/itunes/download/win32) if on Windows
-- The latest version of [Misaka](https://github.com/straight-tamago/misaka/releases/latest)
+- The latest version of [TrollInstallerMDC](https://cdn.discordapp.com/attachments/688124711145701393/1178943728157728828/TrollInstallerMDC.ipa)

-Additionally, you'll need to download the [TrollStore Misaka](https://cdn.discordapp.com/attachments/1157666534630625380/1178798853185622026/TrollStore_2.misaka) file onto your device.

 ## Installing the application

 1. Open Sideloadly
 1. Plug your iOS device into your computer
     - Make sure your computer is trusted and allowed to view the contents of your device
-1. Drag and drop the Misaka `.ipa` file into Sideloadly
+1. Drag and drop the TrollInstallerMDC `.ipa` file into Sideloadly
 1. Enter in your Apple ID
 1. Enter in your password
     - Sideloadly must make a request to it's servers in order to work with free developer accounts.
 If you are not OK with this, you may use an alternate Apple ID.